elastic/kibana/src/core/CONVENTIONS.md

 - has a dedicated Github issue describing problem space
 - an umbrella task closed/updated with follow-ups
 - all code review comments are resolved
+- can be used by first & third party plugins
+- there is no contradiction between client and server API
 - works for OSS version
    - works with and without a `server.basePath` configured
    - cannot crash the Kibana server when it fails